-ASA is continuing the tradition of providing an innovative program of act an innovative program of activities for children of Annual Meeting registrants.
+ASA is continuing the tradition of providing

+an innovative program of activities for children of Annual Meeting registrants.
 Arrangements have again been made with KiddieCorp to offer a full childcare program during daytime session hours for preregistered children between the ages of 6 months to 12 years.